 Policies and measures adopted by national governments in connection with forests and land use can significantly impact indigenous peoples and local communities.
 Land tenure, traditional use of resources, and benefit sharing considerations may all be implicated by mitigation efforts, such as REDD+.
-For example, national governments establishing protected areas over forests occupied or otherwise used by indigenous peoples and other forest dependent communities could potentially displace traditional occupants, and implicate relocation and traditional resource use rights.
+For example, national governments establishing protected areas over forests occupied or otherwise used by indigenous peoples and other forest dependent communities could potentially displace traditional occupants, and implicate customary rights.
 Because land and livelihoods may be impacted, it is important to ensure protections for the people most closely associated with the forest.

-Respect and protection of the rights of indigenous peoples and other forestdependent communities affected by REDD+ activities is essential to ensure the success and permanence of measures taken on the ground.
-This means that forestdependent peoples and communities have a right to participate in and to share the benefits of programs and measures relating to reducing emissions from deforestation and forest degradation.
-Participation is more than mere consultation, as it involves the right to free and prior informed consent of indigenous peoples and other forest-dependent communities, in accordance with their customs and traditions, including their traditional governance structures.
+Respect and protection of the rights of indigenous peoples and other forestdependent communities affected by REDD+ activities is also essential to ensure the success and permanence of measures taken on the ground.
+This means that forest -dependent peoples and communities have a right to participate in and to share the benefits of programs and measures relating to reducing emissions from deforestation and forest degradation.
+Effective participation is more than mere consultation, as it involves the right to free, prior and informed consent of indigenous peoples and other forest-dependent communities, in accordance with their customs and traditions, including their traditional governance structures.
 Notably, in 2010, Parties to the UNFCCC agreed to promote and support the following safeguards for REDD+ activities: consistency with international obligations; respect for the rights of indigenous peoples and local communities; full and effective participation of stakeholders; good governance systems; and avoided damage to biodiversity and ecosystems.
-Parties also agreed to develop a system of information sharing on how safeguards are being implemented.
+Parties also agreed to develop information systems to demonstrate how safeguards are being implemented.